mattbierner/js-hashtrie-benchmark/README.md

 to fold large maps.
 The API is also richer, and the library may be a good choice if you can sacrifice some performance.

+#### persistent-hash-trie
 persistent-hash-trie has some interesting features, like custom key types and breaking walks, but is far too slow.

 Tests show persistent-hash-trie is the fastest for removing all entries from a trie of size 10000.
 Since this is the opposite of puts and single removes, I believe this is related to a [bug in the library](https://github.com/hughfdjackson/persistent-hash-trie/issues/24).

+#### Immutable
+Immutable generally performs similar to Mori, but it is written in JS.
+Like Mori, this is a general purpose collection library.
+The API is richer and will be familiar to OO programmers.

+Performance is mixed.

 ```